Bartley C of E Junior School

 Our English and Mathematics Leaders regularly attend the Teaching Assistants meetings to ensure they are kept up to date with the expectations for learning in class.
 The SENDCO and Teaching Assistants share practice and train new Teaching Assistants on how to undertake new often interventions.

-All staff, including Teaching Assistants coach one another, which means sharing detailed observations of how we have worked with pupils, to help us reflect on what is being successful and any areas which can be further improved.
+All staff, including Teaching Assistants coach and support one another, which means sharing detailed observations of how we have worked with pupils, to help us reflect on what is being successful and any areas which can be further improved.

 Our ELSA attends termly ELSA circles, where ELSAs from local schools and an Educational Psychologist have space to consider present difficulties and jointly problem solve.